rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 :arrow_forward: KEY TAKEAWAYS

 - We will install z shell (ZSH) and set it as the default shell.
-- Then we will install [Oh-My-ZSH](https://ohmyz.sh/) and configure it for awsomeness.
+- Then we will install [Oh-My-ZSH](https://ohmyz.sh/) and configure it for awesomeness.
 - We will enable syntax highlighting, autosuggestions, History-substring-search, git integration and docker aliases!!
 - We will install `Terminator` which has tabs, logging, and several available plugins.
 - You will be the envy of your network engineering friends.